powerpool-finance/powerpool-docs-old/introduction.md

 </ul>
 <p>In the next sections, we will describe the vision, implementation, and bootstrapping process of the Power Pool.</p>
 <h4>Power Pool protocol in a nutshell</h4>

 <em>“United we stand, divided we fall”</em>

 <p>The PowerPool is a lending protocol for the governance tokens, such as COMP, BAL, LEND, YFI, BZRX, AKRO, and many others.
 It is important to note that currently, PowerPool is targeted on the Defi market as the hottest one, but generally is not limited to it and can serve for pooling any other governance tokens in the Ethereum ecosystem.</p>
-<p>The PowerPool is based on a simple lending model, close to Compound’s one from the first sight.
-Every holder of GTs can supply liquidity into a contract and get the interest rate if there is a demand.
-Any person on the market can borrow GTs placing allowed digital assets as collateral.
-Currently, we plan to add ETH, wBTC, and DAI as collaterals for borrowing governance tokens.
-On the other hand, it has certain upgrades, and the particular set of oracles developed to form price feeds of highly-volatile assets such as GTs.</p>
+<p>The PowerPool is based on a simple liquidity pool model, similar to Balancer at first sight.
+Under a liquidity pool model, the voting power of the PowerPool is equal to all of the tokens deposited, maximizing governance power.
+The pool comprises of the top Defi governance tokens, and additionally includes the CVP governance token.
+Participants who deposit tokens into the pool will be rewarded in CVP for providing this liquidity.
+The more a specific token is required to reach target weighting in the index, the higher the CVP yield will be for depositing.</p>
 <p>Talking about the economic nature of GTs, they are unique assets in the context of lending/borrowing mechanics.
 The utility of GTs is not constant in time (comparing, for example, with payment tokens such as stablecoins).
-Talking strictly, it appears only during voting.
-Our vision is to introduce a novel type of lending logic, which is not available by default in Compound or any other lending protocols but can be very suitable for GTs.
-We plan to cover it in the next articles.</p>
+Talking strictly, it appears only during voting.</p>
 <h4>Features & Advantages</h4>
 <p>The Power Pool offers the following advantages to the end-users and Defi protocols:</p>
 <ol>
-<li><b>Influence farming.</b> Users can earn additional GTs from their holdings.
-As a result, the stake of the user continually grows as the interest rate is paid in the same governance token.</li>
+<li><b>Influence farming.</b> By providing Defi tokens, users earn CVP.
+As the pool grows, the requirement to add CVP to the pool will grow, hence naturally increasing demand for the token.</li>
-<li><b>Solution for the Voters Apathy.</b> With the yield and LM as incentives, passive token holders will be motivated to pool their GTs in the PowerPool.
-With demand, these tokens will participate in voting, increasing the overall vote capitalization.
-With the lack of demand, tokens can participate in the vote even if nobody borrowed them according to PowerPool token holders' decision.</li>
+<li><b>Solution for the Voters Apathy.</b> With the Liquidity Mining as an incentive, passive token holders will be motivated to pool their GTs in the PowerPool.
+These tokens will participate in voting, increasing the overall vote capitalization.</li>
 <li><b>Accumulation of voting power.</b> The voting power, distributed across the thousands of minority token holders is useless.
 Now it can be concentrated in one place via the PowerPool and become a real force in the governance of protocols.</li>
 </ol>
 <h4>The protocol token specification</h4>